tmobile/loadtest/README.md

 ### Installing Java

 To install Java, go to the [Oracle website](https://java.com/en/download/help/download_options.xml) and follow their instructions.

 You can test you have Java correctly installed by opening a terminal and running `java -version`.

 ### Installing JMeter
 Then, you need to download [Apache JMeter](https://jmeter.apache.org/download_jmeter.cgi), and extract the zip file to a folder.

-That folder needs to be added to the system path, just like for Java.
+The `bin` subfolder you extract needs to be added to the system path.
 You can test you have Apache JMeter correctly installed by opening a terminal and running `jmeter --version`.
 If you get an error that JMeter doesn't exist, the path was likely not set correctly.

-You can manually specify the path to get to JMeter from within R by using:
+Alternatively.
+You can manually specify the path to get to the JMeter bin folder from within R by using:

 ```r
 Sys.setenv("LOADTEST_JMETER_PATH"="[path to jmeter bin folder]")
 ```

+You'll need to do this each time you start R.

 ### Installing loadtest